JohnOberhauser/Varda-Theme/gnome/README.md

 then copy the contents from the new theme in the ~/.theme directory to this project's varda theme

-GDM shell instructions:
+Not used anymore, but leaving here in case I move back to GDM someday GDM shell instructions:

 place the hook file from the shell directory in